Robinlovelace/osm-tutorial/osm.Rmd

 - a [tutorial](http://elogeo.nottingham.ac.uk/xmlui/bitstream/handle/url/289/osm-tutorial-final-2.pdf?sequence=1) illustrating
 its potential use for GIS education and store location planning (Lovelace 2013).

-Yet nothing has focussed on simply loading the data using different tools.
+Yet nothing has focused on simply loading the data using different tools.
-In this paper we use QGIS and R because these are (arguably) the most popular open source programmes used by geographers, the discipline with most to gain from OSM data.
+In this paper we use QGIS and R because these are (arguably) the most popular open source programs used by geographers, the discipline with most to gain from OSM data.
 Before delving into the method (which is actually quite straightforward), let's put OSM data in context.